frequently asked questions.

 I'm a nurse- shouldn’t I be able to handle the demands of this job without needing therapy?
 It’s a common thought, but let’s reframe it: being a nurse means you’re constantly giving your all—physically, mentally, and emotionally.
 Therapy isn’t about admitting you can’t handle your job; it’s about recognizing that even the strongest, most compassionate caregivers need support too.
 Nursing comes with unique stressors—long hours, high stakes, and emotional exhaustion—that can take a toll over time.
 Therapy is a space to process those challenges, strengthen your well-being, and take care of yourself so you can keep showing up for your patients, your loved ones and your life outside of work.
 Asking for help isn’t a weakness; it’s a strength that ensures you can thrive in the career you’ve worked so hard for.

 I'm worried about workplace stigma.
 Can my employers access my therapy records?
-No, your therapy records are confidential and cannot be accessed by your employer.
-Therapy sessions are protected under strict privacy laws like HIPAA, ensuring that your information stays between you and your therapist.
+No. Your therapy records are confidential and are not shared with your employer.
+The therapists we connect you with are bound by strict privacy laws like HIPAA, which protect your information and keep it between you and your therapist.
 The only exceptions involve specific legal requirements, such as cases of imminent danger or court orders, but these are rare and would be discussed with you.

 How is Nursefully different from an Employee Assistance Program (EAP) offered through my employer?
-Unlike EAPs, we are an independent organization that exclusively supports nurses.
-Here’s how we’re different: * Specialized Care for Nurses: We focus on the unique challenges nurses face, like emotional exhaustion, compassion fatigue, and career transitions. * Confidential and Independent: Since we’re not tied to any employer, your privacy is assured, and there’s no risk of your workplace being informed about your participation.
-You don't even have to tell us where you work. * Insurance-Covered Therapy: While EAPs often provide limited free sessions, our services are covered by insurance, allowing for ongoing support with little to no out-of-pocket costs. * Flexibility and Accessibility: All our sessions are virtual, making it easy to fit therapy into your schedule.
-We’re here to provide meaningful, short and long-term support tailored to the needs of nurses—not just a quick solution."
+Unlike EAPs, Nursefully is an independent organization dedicated to connecting nurses with specialized mental health care.
+Here’s how we’re different: * Specialized Care for Nurses: We focus on the unique challenges nurses face, like emotional exhaustion, compassion fatigue, and career transitions. * Confidential and Independent: We’re not tied to any employer, so your privacy is assured, and there’s no risk of your workplace being informed about your participation.
+You don't even have to tell us where you work. * Insurance-Covered Therapy: While EAPs often provide limited free sessions, we make it easier to access licensed therapists who accept your insurance, so you can continue care with little to no out-of-pocket cost. * Flexibility and Accessibility: All our sessions are virtual, making it easy to fit therapy into your schedule.
+We’re here to connect you with meaningful, short- and long-term support tailored to the needs of nurses, not just a quick solution"

 What issues can I bring to therapy?
-Therapy is a space to explore whatever is on your mind—whether you’re feeling overwhelmed, stuck, or simply looking for support in navigating life’s challenges.
+Therapy is a space to explore whatever is on your mind, whether you’re feeling overwhelmed, stuck, or simply looking for support in navigating life’s challenges.
 Many nurses seek therapy for stress, burnout, compassion fatigue, anxiety, depression, workplace struggles, or feeling disconnected from their sense of purpose.
 You might also want to work through personal concerns like relationships, grief, or setting boundaries.
-Your therapist is here to help you process your experiences and develop tools to manage them.
-To ensure we provide the best care possible, all clients begin with a brief 15-minute consultation with their assigned therapist.
-This call helps determine if telehealth is the right fit for your needs.
-While we strive to support a wide range of concerns, some conditions may require a higher level of care or in-person support that goes beyond what telehealth can effectively provide.
-If we believe another type of treatment would better serve you, we’ll guide you toward the appropriate resources to ensure you get the best care possible.
+Your therapist will help you process your experiences and develop tools to manage them.
+To help ensure you’re matched well, all clients start with a brief 15-minute consultation with their assigned therapist.
+This call helps confirm if telehealth is a good fit for your needs.
+Some situations may require a higher level of care or in-person support, and if that’s the case, we’ll help connect you to the right resources.
 If you are experiencing active suicidal thoughts or a mental health crisis, please do not wait to schedule an appointment.
 Immediate support is available.
 You can call or text the 988 Suicide & Crisis Lifeline, go to the nearest emergency room, or reach out to a local crisis service for immediate help.
 You deserve care right now, and there are people ready to support you.

 Can I only see a therapist for nursing related problems?
 Not at all!
-While our therapists specialize in understanding the unique challenges nurses face, you’re welcome to bring any concerns to your sessions.
-Whether it’s work-related stress, personal relationships, anxiety, or anything else affecting your mental health, we’re here to support you as a whole person—not just as a nurse.
+While the therapists we connect you with specialize in understanding the unique challenges nurses face, you’re welcome to bring any concern to your sessions.
+Whether it’s work-related stress, personal relationships, anxiety, or anything else affecting your mental health, we’re here to support you as a whole person, not just as a nurse.
 Your sessions are a safe space to explore whatever is on your mind.

-How do you pick your therapists?
-When we built Nursefully, we committed to partnering with therapists who truly understand the unique challenges nurses face.
-All of our therapists are licensed and experienced, but what sets them apart is their ability to connect on a personal level.
-Many have direct experience working with healthcare professionals, some are nurses themselves or come from backgrounds where they’ve gained deep insight into the stress, burnout, and compassion fatigue that nurses experience.
-It’s not just about expertise; it’s about finding people who genuinely love working with nurses, are committed to helping them navigate their world, and understand the value nurses bring to the world.
-Our goal is to match you with a therapist who doesn’t just listen, but gets it.
+What's your process for selecting therapists?
+When we built Nursefully, we committed to partnering with licensed therapists who truly understand the unique challenges nurses face.
+Every therapist in our network is qualified and experienced, but what sets them apart is their ability to connect on a personal level.
+Many have worked directly with healthcare professionals, some are nurses themselves, and others come from backgrounds that give them deep insight into the stress, burnout, and compassion fatigue nurses experience.
+It’s not just about credentials.
+It’s about finding people who genuinely love working with nurses, are dedicated to helping them navigate their world, and understand the value nurses bring to the world.
+Our goal is to help you connect with a therapist who doesn’t just listen, but gets it.

 Can’t I just vent to my coworkers or friends instead of seeing a therapist?
 Talking to coworkers can be comforting, but they’re often dealing with the same stress and may not have the emotional bandwidth to fully support you.
 Friends and family might listen, but they may not truly understand the unique challenges of nursing.
 A therapist gives you a judgment-free space to unpack what you're going through and provides real tools to help you cope—not just in the moment, but for the long haul.
 More than just venting, therapy helps you process, gain clarity, and find real strategies to feel better.

 I’ve never been to therapy before.
 What should I expect?
-Your first session will involve getting to know you and understanding your concerns.
-It’s a safe space where you can share as much or as little as you’re comfortable with.
-Together, we’ll set goals and develop a plan tailored to your needs.
+Your first session is all about getting to know you and understanding your concerns.
+It’s a supportive environment where you can share as much or as little as you’re comfortable with.
+You and your therapist will work together to set goals and develop a plan that’s tailored to your needs.

 How are your therapy sessions delivered?
-All our therapy sessions are conducted virtually.
-We use a secure, HIPAA-compliant platform to ensure your privacy and confidentiality.
-Virtual sessions offer flexibility and convenience, allowing you to access support from the comfort of your home or wherever works best for you.
+Therapists in our network conduct sessions virtually, using secure, HIPAA-compliant platforms to protect your privacy and confidentiality.
+Virtual care offers flexibility and convenience, making it easier to access support from the comfort of your home or wherever works best for you.

 Can I be anywhere in the world for virtual therapy sessions?
-Currently, telehealth sessions with Nursefully are only available to clients located in the states where our therapists are licensed to practice.
-While you can attend sessions from anywhere within those states, we cannot provide services to individuals outside of those areas due to licensing regulations.
-If you’re planning to travel, please inform your therapist to confirm whether sessions can continue during your time away.
+Therapists can only work with clients located in the states where they are licensed to practice.
+While you can join sessions from anywhere within those states, licensing regulations prevent therapists from providing care to clients outside of those areas.
+If you have upcoming travel plans, let your therapist know in advance so they can confirm whether sessions can continue while you’re away.

 How do I schedule my first session?
-You can book your first session by [link to booking page], or contact us directly at [email/phone number].
-Our team will guide you through the process and match you with a therapist who fits your needs.
+You can book your first session at www.nursefully.com, or contact us directly at hi@nursefully.com.
+We’ll walk you through the process and help connect you with a licensed therapist who’s the right fit for your needs.

 Can I refer a colleague to your services?
 Absolutely!
 If you know a nurse who might benefit from therapy, feel free to share our contact information or direct them to our website for more details.

 Can my family members receive therapy through Nursefully?
-Currently, Nursefully is designed primarily for nurses, but we also extend our services to spouses and partners.
-We recognize the unique challenges that nursing can bring to your personal relationships, and we’re here to support both you and your loved ones.
-By including spouses and partners, we aim to create a stronger foundation of understanding and connection.
-If your other family members are seeking therapy, we’re happy to recommend resources that may fit their needs.
+Nursefully is designed primarily for nurses, but therapists in our network also work with spouses and partners.
+We recognize the unique challenges nursing can bring to personal relationships, and we want to help support both you and your loved ones.
+By including spouses and partners, we aim to foster stronger understanding and connection at home.

 Do you accept insurance?
-We accept a variety of insurance plans and are constantly expanding our panel of in-network plans.
-We also offer out-of-pocket payment options that include a transparent sliding scale based on income range.
-Contact us at hey@nursefully.com for details about coverage.
+Therapists in our network accept a variety of insurance plans, and the list of in-network options is always growing.
+Out-of-pocket payment options are also available, including a transparent sliding scale based on income range.
+Contact us at hi@nursefully.com for details about current coverage.

-What if you don’t accept my insurance?
-We’re continuously working to expand the insurances we accept.
-If you have ‘out-of-network’ coverage, you can pay privately, and we’ll provide a detailed invoice or superbill for you to submit to your insurance for potential reimbursement.
-Our private pay rate is $150 per session.
-Sliding scale options are available with proof of income.
-Please contact us at hey@nursefully.com to discuss your options!
+What if my insurance isn't accepted?
+While we’re always working to grow the list of insurance plans our partnered providers accept, you still have options if your plan isn’t included.
+If you have out-of-network benefits, you can pay privately, and you'll receive a detailed invoice or superbill to submit to your insurance for possible reimbursement.
+Therapists in our network offer a private pay rate of $150 per session, with sliding scale options available based on income.
+Email us at hi@nursefully.com to explore what’s possible for you.

-Do therapists at Nursefully prescribe medications?
-Currently, therapists at Nursefully do not prescribe medications.
-Our focus is on providing psychotherapy and mental health support.
-However, offering medication management is something we may consider in the future as we expand our services.
-If you need medication, your therapist can help refer you to a qualified prescriber, such as a psychiatrist or medical provider, to ensure your care is comprehensive and coordinated.
+Can therapists prescribe medications?
+Therapists we partner with do not prescribe medications.
+Their focus is on providing psychotherapy and mental health support.
+If you need medication, your therapist can refer you to a qualified prescriber, such as a psychiatrist or medical provider, so your care is comprehensive and well-coordinated.

 I'm already on medication.
 Why would I need therapy too?
 Medication can help manage symptoms, but they don’t address the root cause of stress, trauma, or burnout.
 Therapy gives you the space to process what you’ve been through, develop coping strategies, and make long-term changes in how you handle the emotional toll of nursing.
 Think of medication as a life raft—it keeps you afloat.
 Therapy is learning how to swim so you don’t feel like you’re drowning.